AmirJT/readme-Generator/README.md

 ## Contributing

-anyone can apply chnages and add more questions if they like to i will go through them and if good i will gladly merge them together.
+anybody can contribute and add more questions i will go throught them and if they good i will merge them to the mian file

 ## Tests

-once you run node index.js in terminal it should start asking you questions and after you finished the questionare it should generate you a new readme file
+once you type node index.js in terminal it should strat automaticlly asking you qurstions and once you finish the questionare it should create you a new reademe file

 ## Questions